 Can taco holders hold both soft and hard shells?

-It depends on the shape of the holder, of course.
+It depends on the shape of the holder.
 Those with round bottoms are ideal for holding both hard and soft tacos.
 The ones that have open designs are best for hard-shelled tacos only, since the shells are sturdy enough to stay upright, whereas the soft tacos would flop down.

 What else can you use a taco holder for?